-What foundational topics are covered in tuition free college degree programs?
+What foundational topics are covered in tuition free education programs?

-Tuition-free online college courses can lead to associate’s, bachelor’s, master’s degrees, and certificate programs.
+Tuition-free online college courses can lead to various credentials.
+These include associate’s, bachelor’s, master’s degrees, and certificates.
 All colleges have some foundational or core courses that require students to complete.
-These vary depending upon the liberal arts or STEM foundation of the degrees.
+These vary depending upon the foundation of the degrees.

 A bachelor of arts focuses on liberal arts studies.
-The well-rounded curriculum includes courses in humanities and fine arts, social sciences, and foreign languages.
+The well-rounded curriculum includes courses in humanities and fine arts.
+Other classes may comprise social sciences and foreign languages.
 Students have to complete course sequences related to their academic major.

 A bachelor of science degree focuses on a scientific or technical field.
-Coursework includes practical areas as well as fieldwork.
-They typically have longer major course sequences than B.A. or BFA degrees.
+Coursework includes practical areas as well as fieldwork in areas such as computer science.
+They typically have longer major course sequences, meaning more online classes, than B.A. or BFA degrees.

-Online bachelor’s in engineering programs typically require strong standardized test scores and a solid high school GPA.
+Online bachelor’s in engineering programs typically call for strong standardized test scores and a solid high school GPA.
 They take four years to complete and prepare students to excel in various engineering careers.

 How to search for the best free tuition college degree online?

-The most obvious criterion to look at is whether online tuition free colleges offer not just free online courses, but a free tuition promise.
-That will give an idea of whether all or some of the college costs are covered.
-Choosing the right free tuition online university, however, means more than looking at the cost.
-Students have to do thorough research about the free online college degree, the school, the time it takes to graduate, and all other associated costs along with the tuition.
+The most obvious criterion to look at is whether online tuition free colleges offer not just free online courses, but a free tuition promise and/or full-ride scholarship.
+That will give an idea of whether all or some of the college costs are covered for prospective students.
+Choosing the right free tuition online university, though, means more than looking at the cost versus tuition assistance.
+Students have to do thorough research about the free online college degree,.
+This could include the school, the time it takes to graduate, and all other associated costs along with the tuition.

-The degree type offered would vary between free tuition online colleges, but most offer similar format and flexibility, student support, and options to graduate early or late.
+The degree type offered may vary among free tuition online colleges.
+Still, most offer similar format and flexibility, student support, and options to graduate early or late.
 These options are designed with working adults in mind who enroll to get a college education as they continue with their day jobs.
 Students also need to consider if the free tuition programs are accredited and recognized.
-Considering all their options before committing to a particular free college degree online is important.
 The free tuition program needs to align with career goals along with being flexible and student-friendly.

-Students should carefully review the coursework before enrolling in free tuition online college degree programs.
+Students should also carefully review the coursework before enrolling.
 The course topics and choice of specializations are important as well.
-Choosing the right specialization or concentration is important since it needs to lead to a specific master’s degree in social work and align with one’s interests.
-While most free tuition online colleges are 100% online, some schools may have in-person requirements, so students need to check if their grants cover those commute costs.
+Choosing the right specialization or concentration is also vital.
+Most free tuition online colleges are 100% online.
+But some schools may have in-person requirements, even for so-called “online degrees,” so students need to check if their grants cover those commute costs.
 It is crucial to connect with enrollment advisors and find out about these criteria.